 As companies have started their return to the office, many of us have found ourselves occupying liminal spaces throughout the workweek.
-Any number of RTW policies may create these situations, but more and more we find employees who aren't quite office-bound and aren't quite fully-remote.
-While it's tempting to recreate all the luxuries of the office within your own home, sometimes this isn't fully-attainable.
+Any number of return-to-work policies may create these situations, but many employees aren't quite office-bound or fully remote.
+While it's tempting to recreate all the luxuries of the office at home, sometimes this isn't fully attainable.

-Consider your own personal situation and design an at-home workspace that makes appropriate compromises with the tools you're provided at the office.
-For employers, this may involve making concessions or providing assistance to ensure that productivity doesn't wane when the workforce isn't under one roof.
+Consider your situation and design an at-home workspace that makes appropriate compromises with the tools you're provided at the office.
+For employers, this may involve making concessions or providing assistance to ensure productivity doesn't wane when the workforce isn't under one roof.

 What's Your Situation?